 Make plans now to attend the 19th Annual Greening of the Garden at the Botanical Garden of the Ozarks on Tuesday, May 13, at 6:00 pm.Enjoy drinks and hors d’oeuvres while you stroll through our twelve beautiful gardens.
 Dinner will be served under a tent on the Great Lawn.
 Many fine items will be offered […]

 Learn.
 Play.
 Grow.

-The Botanical Garden of the Ozarks is a unique destination in Northwest Arkansas that draws more than 40,000 visitors a year.
-The Garden is a collection of nine themed gardens and includes the region’s only butterfly house.
+The Botanical Garden of the Ozarks is a unique destination in Northwest Arkansas that draws more than 80,000 visitors a year.
+The Garden is a collection of twelve themed gardens and includes the region’s only butterfly house.
 Our mission is to provide educational, entertainment, and recreational opportunities for students, residents, and Garden visitors to increase their appreciation of the native and natural ecosystem of the Ozarks.

 Our education programs include workshops, classes, and lectures for adults in horticulture, conservation, and other topics of interest to gardeners of all skill levels and others who admire the beauty and science of the natural world.
 The majority of our education programs are for children of all ages.
 We work with area school districts to provide hands-on nature and science learning experiences.
 Our programs such as Little Sprouts, Earth Day, Explore@BGO, Butterfly Days, and Firefly Fling offer unique outdoor experiences to thousands of children each year.

 The NWA Iris Society will share information on cultivating and maintaining Iris.
 Join us at the Botanical Garden of the Ozarks on May 19 at 10:00 a.m. to learn more about this newly formed society.
 Click here for more details.
 This is a free program.